 The Group is committed to upholding recognised human rights through the way we operate.
-We have a 'Anti-Slavery and Human Trafficking Policy' ("Anti-Slavery Policy") in place which demonstrates our commitment to trading ethically and fairly.
-We are also committed to improving our practices to ensure we effectively combat slavery and human trafficking from occurring within our business and our supply chain.
-We impose the same high standards on our suppliers, contractors, and other business partners.
+We have an 'Anti-Slavery and Human Trafficking Policy' ("Anti-Slavery Policy") in place which demonstrates our commitment to trading ethically and fairly.
+We are also committed to improving our practices to ensure we effectively combat slavery and human trafficking from occurring within our business and our supply chains.
+We impose high standards on our suppliers, contractors, and other business partners.